 Get More From Your Trip with Easy-to-Find Phrases for Every Travel Situation – the Lonely Planet Phrasebook helps you to order the right meal with the menu decoder and comes with a 3500-word two-way dictionary.
 Moreover you'll find shortcuts, key phrases & common Q&As

 This LP features the highlights of Argentina, Bolivia, Brazil, Chile, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela besides Colombia.
 As the name states it is the perfect choice for budget travelers who are not only interested in Backpacking in Colombia but want to see several countries in South America.
 Essential info at your fingertips – including hours of operation, phone numbers, websites, transit tips, and prices.

-More Tips for Backpacking in Colombia?
+More Backpacking in Colombia Tips?

-I wrote this Colombia travel guide based on my own experience Backpacking in Colombia.
-If you have been to Colombia as well and you have some great Colombia travel tips and recommendations please feel free to leave a comment below.
+I wrote this Colombia travel guide based on my own experience of Backpacking in Colombia.
+If you have been to Colombia as well and you have some great Colombia Tips and recommendations please feel free to leave a comment below.
 If you liked the guide and found it helpful, I would appreciate if you could share it with your friends or link to it from your homepage!